WestCoastInformatics/UMLS-Terminology-Server/rest/src/main/webapp/app/component/README.txt

-This folder is for reusable (display) components.
+This folder contains reusable directives for component reports and search result trees